English

 While the International Longshoremen’s Association has been compelled by rank-and-file anger to promise to strike if a deal is not in place by the end of Monday, ILA President Harold Daggett has also pledged to keep ILA workers handling military cargo during a strike, including shipments bound for Israel and Ukraine, where US-backed wars are on the brink of major escalations.

-Incredibly, Daggett favorably cited the bureaucrats’ role in blocking strikes during the first two World Wars, declaring: “Dating back to World War 1, the ILA was always proud to note that ‘ILA Also Means Love America’ when it came to its ‘No Strike Pledge’ in handling U.S. military cargo at all its ports.”
+Incredibly, Daggett favorably cited the bureaucrats’ role in blocking strikes during the two world wars of the 20th century, declaring: “Dating back to World War I, the ILA was always proud to note that ‘ILA Also Means Love America’ when it came to its ‘No Strike Pledge’ in handling U.S. military cargo at all its ports.”

 On the Israeli genocide, Patrick declared: “I definitely don’t agree with that.
 Netanyahu is out of his mind.
 I hear a lot of Israelis are unhappy with him because he’s a maniac and extra right wing.”